SETI/rms-opus/opus/application/apps/help/api_guide.md

 Multiple-choice values are case-insensitive.

-Multiple search constraints are specified by joining them with `&`.
+More than one search constraint can be specified by joining them with `&`.
 When search constraints are specified for different metadata fields, they are "AND"ed together.
 For example:

 %CODE%
 volumeid=COISS_2001&planet=Saturn,Uranus,Neptune